andrezimpel/gatsby-plugin-gdpr-cookies/README.md

 # gatsby-plugin-gdpr-cookies

-Gatsby plugin to add google analytics and facebook pixel in a GDPR form to your site.
+Gatsby plugin to add google analytics, google tag manager and facebook pixel in a GDPR form to your site.

 ## Install